silinternational/cover-api/README.md

  - URL: http://localhost:8000
  - System: PostgreSQL
  - Server: db
- - Username: riskman
+ - Username: cover
- - Password: riskman
+ - Password: cover
- - Database: riskman
+ - Database: cover

 You can check the box for "permanent login" and it'll save these settings in a cookie for next time.